-The cooperative index-based approach has been heavily criticized by political scientists who analyze EU decision-making via spatial voting games, because it does not take preferences and strategic aspects into account (see e. g.
-Garrett and Tsebelis 1999).
+The cooperative index-based approach has been heavily criticized by political scientists who analyze EU decision making via spatial voting games because it does not take procedures and strategic aspects into account (see, e.g., Garrett and Tsebelis 1999).
 However, in the spatial voting games literature, the analysis of intra-institutional power relations, and especially the distribution of power in the Council, is still in its infancy.
 There, it has mostly been ignored that the Council applies a (rather complex) weighted voting rule.

 In this paper, we apply the unified framework for power analysis introduced in Napel and Widgrén (2004).
-The framework generalizes the measurement ideas underlying e. g. the Penrose-Banzhaf or Shapley-Shubik indices to non-cooperative voting models and preference-based strategic interaction.
+The framework generalizes the measurement ideas underlying, e.g., the Penrose-Banzhaf or Shapley-Shubik indices to non-cooperative voting models and procedure-based strategic interaction.
 Thus the major limitations of traditional indices that have been pointed out by Garrett and Tsebelis (amongst many others) are overcome.
-The framework even allows to evaluate the distribution of power at the interinstitutional and intra-institutional levels simultaneously.
+The framework allows to evaluate the distribution of power at the inter-institutional and intra-institutional levels simultaneously.

-We compute the distribution of power inside the Council of Ministers for a priori unknown spatial preferences.
-A key feature, which distinguishes our intra-Council power analysis from the existing studies that we are aware of, is that we consider an actual decision procedure, namely the so-called codecision procedure.
-The procedure implies that pivotality of an individual member inside the Council, which is picked up by conventional power indices, does not automatically translate into power to affect the collective decision.
-The reason is that the codecision procedure also involves the European Parliament; and the latter may be the truly critical player on a given issue.
-The individual chances of being pivotal or critical for a decision (rather than only for the Council's opinion on some matter), which voting power analysis ultimately is about, are affected differently for different Council members by the Parliament's presence.
-This means that the standard indices considered in previous investigations can give a distorted view of the actual distribution of a priori power amongst the members of the Council of Ministers.
+We compute the distribution of power inside the Council of Ministers for a priori unknown, one-dimensional spatial preferences.
+A key feature, which distinguishes our intra-Council power analysis from the existing studies that we are aware of, is that we consider an actual decision procedure, namely the so-called codecision procedure.2 The procedure implies that pivotality of an individual member inside the Council, which is picked up by conventional power indices, does not automatically translate into power to affect the collective decision.
+The reason is that the codecision procedure also involves the European Commission and the European Parliament; and the latter may be the truly critical player on a given issue.
+The individual chances of being pivotal or critical for a decision (rather than only for the Council's opinion on some matter), which voting power analysis ulti-

-&lt;sup>1 For examples see e. g.Widgrén (1994), Laruelle and Widgrén (1998), Felsenthal and Machover (2001), Felsenthal and Machover (2004), Leech (2002), Baldwin and Widgrén (2004).
+1For examples see, e.g., Widgrén (1994), Laruelle and Widgrén (1998), Felsenthal and Machover (2001), Felsenthal and Machover (2004), Leech (2002), and Baldwin and Widgrén (2004).